 Germany regularly reports hate crime data to ODIHR.
 Germany's criminal code contains a sentencing provision applicable to any crime in the code.
 Hate crime data are collected as part of its framework to address politically-motivated crimes.
 Data on hate crime and hate speech are collected together.
 However, authorities are able to disaggregate data on violent offences.
 The authorities responsible for data collection include the police at the state and federal levels and the Federal Statistics Office.
-Germany conducts a hate crime victimization survey.
+Germany has conducted a hate crime victimization survey for 2012-2017.

 Hate crimes recorded by police

-One criminal incident can be recorded with more than one bias motivation in the below breakdown.
+One criminal incident can be recorded with more than one bias motivation in the breakdown below.